keshavramji/mellea/docs/tutorial.md

 ### Upload to Hugging Face (Optional)

-To share or reuse the trained adapter by using the `m alora upload` command to publish your trained adapter:
+To share or reuse the trained adapter, use the `m alora upload` command to publish your trained adapter:

 ```bash
 m alora upload ./checkpoints/alora_adapter \